TERMS AND CONDITIONS

 (c) if we accept your instructions, confirm the fixed fee that we will charge to act on the matter.

-This document will constitute a costs agreement between us and you for the purposes of part 10 division 6 of the Legal Profession Act 2008 (WA) (“LPA”).
+This document will constitute a costs agreement between us and you for the purposes of the Legal Profession Uniform Law (WA) (“Uniform Law”).

 If you instruct us on behalf of any other person, then we will act on the understanding that you have that person’s authority to do so.
 We may ask for evidence of that authority before we accept instructions.